-- 5.1 The Authority is required to do the following activities to advertise the consultation of the Local Plan: - (a) Write/Email to specific statutory consultees (like Natural England and the Environment Agency). - (b) Write/Email to other consultees the Authority considers should be consulted (such as local groups and others who have expressed an interest in the Local Plan e.g NSBA, BHBF). - (c) A formal notice in the newspaper. - (d) Place hard copies in accessible venues around the Broads Executive Area and beyond (such as libraries and District Council Offices). - (e) Place the document on the Authority's website.

-- 5.2 At the time of writing, other ways to advertise the consultation are being considered in liaison with the Communications Team as well as the officers working on the Broads Plan.
-A consultation strategy will be presented at Planning Committee. - 5.3 It is intended that where relevant, these events and activities will be used to gauge views on the Broads Plan and Broads Local Plan.
+- 5.1 The Authority is required to do the following activities to advertise the consultation of the Local Plan: - a) Write/Email to specific statutory consultees (like Natural England and the Environment Agency). - b) Write/Email to other consultees the Authority considers should be consulted (such as local groups and others who have expressed an interest in the Local Plan e.g NSBA, BHBF). - c) A formal notice in the newspaper. - d) Place hard copies in accessible venues around the Broads Executive Area and beyond (such as libraries and District Council Offices). - e) Place the document on the Authority's website. - 5.2 It is also anticipated that a summary leaflet/online questionnaire that discusses less technical aspects of the Local Plan is produced to be a more user-friendly document for the general public to read and respond to. - 5.3 It is intended that where relevant, these events and activities will be used to gauge views on the Broads Plan and Broads Local Plan.